docsforadobe/premiere-plugin-guide/docs/intro/plugin-installation.md

 ## Plugin Naming Conventions

-On Windows, Premiere Pro plugins must have the file extension “.prm”.
-On macOS, they have the file extension “.bundle”.
-Other supported plug-in standards use their conventional file extensions: “.aex” for After Effects plugins, “.dll” for VST plugins.
+On Windows, Premiere Pro plugins must have the file extension ".prm".
+On macOS, they have the file extension ".bundle".
+Other supported plug-in standards use their conventional file extensions: ".aex" for After Effects plugins, ".dll" for VST plugins.

 While it is not required for your plugin to load, naming your plugins using the plugin type as a prefix (e.g. ImporterSDK, FilterSDK, etc.) will help reduce user confusion.